lost-egg/lost-egg.github.io/abilities.md

 * You follow someone else's tracks.
 Make an opposed (Perception + Survival) roll against their (Wits + Survival).
 * You evade someone else following your tracks.
 Make an opposed (Wits + Survival) roll against their (Perception + Survival).

+## Thrown

+Thrown represents your ability to fight with thrown weapons.
+It determines attack rolls with weapons with the Thrown tag, like knives and javelins.

+## War

+War represents your ability to plan and execute large-scale strategy and small-scale tactics, as well as your ability to directly command soldiers in battle.
+It determines your rolls for commanding battle groups.